About Us

 Finding Information on Kodak Retirement Plans

 After the Eastman Kodak Retiree Association (EKRA) closed down in 2021, the National Retiree Legislative Network (NLRN) agreed to pick up the EKRA membership as part of their overcall network and create a Kodak Chapter.
-This link takes you to the NRLN Kodak Retirees Chapter webpage.

 This important contact information is listed on the NRLN site: